WillowKrick/DerpibooruDownloadR/README.md

 2.download and run corse-anywhere you can find it here: https://github.com/Rob--W/cors-anywhere

-3.input artist then add them to the list, then click to download.
+3.input artist then add them to the list, then click download.